-- 7. An assessment of an organization's internal and external environments. - 8.
+- 4. An assessment of an organization's internal and external environments. - 5.
 An acronym for strengths, weaknesses, opportunities, and threats, the SWOT analysis is a tool that frames the situational analysis.

-You can conduct a SWOT analysis of yourself to help determine your competitive advantage.
-Perhaps your strengths include strong leadership abilities and communication skills, whereas your weaknesses include a lack of organization.
-Opportunities for you might exist in specific careers and industries; however, the economy and other people competing for the same position might be threats.
-Moreover, what is a strength for one person (say, strong accounting skills) might be a weakness for another person (poor accounting skills).
+Moreover, a factor that is a strength for one person (say, strong accounting skills) might be a weakness for another person (poor accounting skills).
 The same is true for businesses.
-See Figure 2.6 "Elements of a SWOT Analysis" for an illustration of some of the factors examined in a SWOT analysis.
+See Figure 2.3 "Elements of a SWOT Analysis" for an illustration of some of the factors examined in a SWOT analysis.

-Figure 2.6 Elements of a SWOT Analysis
+Figure 2.3 Elements of a SWOT Analysis